Fade an Image In and Out on a PowerPoint Slide Using Animations

 3. In the Animations group, click the More down arrow on the bottom right of the Animations gallery.

-The entrance Fade animation appears in the Animation gallery as follows:
+The Fade animation appears in the Entrance group in the Animations gallery as follows:

-Animations gallery with the fade in entrance animation.
+Animations gallery with the fade entrance animation for an image.

 If you want to add more than one animation to a picture, you'll need to use the Add Animation command.